 SCF is an accredited, public Florida institution established to provide college training for the residents of Manatee and Sarasota counties.
-The College is a member of Florida’s state college system and receives the majority of its funding from state allocations, tuition and fees.
+The College is a member of the Florida College System and receives the majority of its funding from state allocations, tuition and fees.

 SCF is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate and baccalaureate degrees.

-Enrollment in credit classes at the College is approximately 15,000 students annually, including residents of Manatee and Sarasota counties, individuals from neighboring Florida counties, many other states and several foreign countries.
+Enrollment in credit classes at the College is more than 14,000 students annually, including residents of Manatee and Sarasota counties, individuals from neighboring Florida counties, many other states and several foreign countries.

 Students attend classes on SCF campuses in Bradenton, Lakewood Ranch and Venice; at many business and public sector sites throughout the community; and via online opportunities.

 The College is a member of the Association of Florida Colleges, the Southern Association of Colleges and Schools, the American Association of Community Colleges and the Florida Association of Colleges and Universities.

 On Sept.
 17, 1957, the State Board of Education established Manatee Junior College as an approved college with the primary mission of providing college training for young people and adults.
 On Nov.
 5, 1957, Dr. Samuel R. Neel, Jr. became the first president.
 The College began its first classes with 502 students on Sept.
 2, 1958, in a former senior high school.
 In 1959 the first classes were held on the southwest Manatee County campus with a full-fledged sophomore class and a large freshman class enrolled in university-parallel courses.